-opportunities.
+Do the homework.
+The process should begin with a good understanding of the situation, e.g., the problem the service seeks to address, its causes and consequences (particularly in relation to various social groups and demographics), and associated opportunities.
 Ideally, this information will be summarized neatly in the consultation and needs assessment report.
 New information may have emerged from subsequent consultations or any stakeholder mapping that was conducted.
 If uncertainty remains, a few key informant interviews should help fill in knowledge gaps.
-If the problem is not accurately defined, the ToC will not lead to the right solutions.
+If the problem is not accurately defined, the ToC will not lead to the right solutions and runs the risk of omitting or ignoring important impact on varied groups of beneficiaries.